 Aluminum in ionic form (as it is when dissolved in water)

-As you can see, the aluminum ion is much smaller than a molecule of Aluminum chlorohydrate.
+An aluminum ion is much smaller than a molecule of Aluminum chlorohydrate.
 It only has a molecular weight of 27, whereas Aluminum chlorohydrate is 174.45.
 If Aluminum chlorohydrate is small enough to be absorbed, then aluminum ions definitely are.
 Aluminum ions are six times smaller than Aluminum chlorohydrate.
 And considering that our bodies are made up largely of water, and that alum is so easily dissolved in water, it makes no sense that it wouldn't be absorbed in to your skin cells and your body.

 They say their product is safe and had a chemistry professor "analyze" their product.
 The chemist states: "Ion transport through the skin is rather rare and I would not expect it from the small amount that would rub off on your armpit or fingers while handling it."
 But while a chemist gave his opinion on it for them, the product and its absorption was not actually studied.
 They say that "there is no research to suggest that alum poses a possible health risk."
 But that's because there is absolutely no research about the absorption of alum, whatsoever.
 Thus, there is also no research to suggest that alum doesn't pose a possible health risk.